 Prescribing and Patient Information papers tell you how to use the drug safely and effectively.
 This information is used by health care professionals, too.
 You can also use the patient information to learn:

 The dose needed

-Other drugs that should not be taken together with the drug
+Other medications that should not be used when taking the drug

 Side effects that can occur